 Scholarships, grants and loans

 There are a number of scholarships for qualified students who will attend an international master's programme at the University and who are liable for tuition fees.

 1. UHR Scholarships for master's students

 The University of Skövde administrates some scholarships funded by the Swedish Council for Higher Education (UHR) to students liable to pay tuition fees attending a Master's programme at our University.
 The scholarships are partial tuition fee waivers (50% of the tuition fee).
-The amount will be automatically deducted from the tuition fee when you receive your invoice.
-The scholarships are granted for one academic semester.
+More information about UHR Scholarships and link to the application here.